 Solely Organic Mango Halves

-When we pick snacks for energy outdoors, calories are often the driving factor.
-That, and convenience.
-We’d be lying if we said we didn’t keep a bag of gummy worms within arms reach at all times out on the trail, which is why we’re big fans of Solely dried fruit as a sweet-tooth alternative from time to time.
-Their organic mango halves are our favorite option this year by far.
-Each serving packs about 130 calories of fast energy thanks to the mango’s natural sugar, which means you’re looking at just shy of 800 calories in every 8-ounce bag.
-They also pack a decent amount of potassium, so you’ll be stocking up on electrolytes while you snack to help keep muscle cramps at bay while you hike, bike, or paddle throughout the day.
+When we pick snacks for optimal energy output, calories are often the driving factor, along with convenience.
+We'd be lying if we said we didn't keep a bag of gummy worms within arms reach on a trail, which is why we're big fans of Solely dried fruits as a sweet-tooth alternative from time to time.
+Each serving packs about 130 calories of fast energy thanks to the mango's natural sugar, which means you're looking at just shy of 800 calories in every 8-ounce bag.
+They also pack a decent amount of potassium, so you'll be stocking up on electrolytes to help keep muscle cramps at bay.

-If you’ve never had biltong before, you’re missing out.
+If you've never had biltong before, you're missing out.
 We like to think of it as a high-quality beef jerky alternative.
 Biltong is made by airdrying seasoned beef steaks, then thinly slicing each slab down into snackable sizes.
-It’s nitrate-free, sugar-free, and completely free from artificial ingredients as well, so it’s about as healthy as it gets for shelf-stable meat.
-Biltong is a little more tender than jerky, and because it’s cut from real steak slabs, each bite is a little different.
-Some are thick and soft, others are thin and chewy, and a handful in every bag actually has a little fat left on the edges, which is a real treat.
-Our favorite currently is Kalahari’s Rosemary Truffle variety, although because the flavor of the meat is really the star of the show, you can’t go wrong with any of them.
+It's nitrate-free, sugar-free, and completely free of artificial ingredients as well, so it's about as healthy as it gets for shelf-stable meat.
+Biltong is a little more tender than jerky, and because it's cut from real steak slabs, each bite is a little different.
+Some are thick and soft, while others are thin and chewy, and a handful in every bag actually has a little fat left on the edges.
+Our current favorite is Kalahari's Rosemary Truffle variety, but you can't go wrong with any of them!